FearlessSolutions/meridian/README.md

 After cloning the repo, run `npm install` to install the web server dependencies.

 Once eveything is installed, run `grunt server` to have the web page open in your preffered browser.

+The current gh-pages branch can be accessed in: http://ozone-development.github.io/meridian If running a local web server, the webpage can be accessed in: http://localhost:3000